MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/upgrade-1801.md

 author: JYOTHIRMAISURI
 ms.author: v-jysur
 manager: vvithal
-ms.date: 01/24/2018
+ms.date: 02/05/2018
 ms.topic: article
 ms.prod:  system-center-threshold
 ms.technology: virtual-machine-manager
 monikerRange: 'sc-vmm-1801'
 ---

-# Upgrade to System Center 1801 - VMM
+# Upgrade to System Center 1801 - Virtual Machine Manager

 This article provides information about how to upgrade to System Center 1801 - Virtual Machine Manager (VMM).
-It also includes upgrade steps, and tasks you should complete after the upgrade finishes.
+Also includes upgrade steps, and tasks you should complete after the upgrade finishes.

 ## Requirements and limitations